If you’re running a purpose-driven company, your success will largely be determined by the quality of the stories you tell.

 We sometimes dismiss anecdotal arguments as anomalies—or worse, as emotionally-manipulative.
 Yet with the hand guided by pathos (emotion) that actually makes most of our decisions, we shove past one another in our eagerness to act on well-told stories.
 These stories may place us in support of or opposition to political or social causes or they may involve trivialities like household purchases.

 When I say we’re less rational and more emotionally-impressionable than we give ourselves credit for, I’m not being critical or cynical.
 Our penchant for being moved by stories is something we can celebrate (although we must recognize that it can also drive us towards the wrong decisions).

 In the end, hard facts matter a lot.
-But if you want people to listen to the facts and appreciate your point, consider framing them in a story.
+But if you want people to remember you, to clearly grasp your purpose, and ultimately support your business or cause, framing the conversation.

 Posted on: April 14, 2018